inbn/component-gallery/src/content/about.md

 **Started in early 2019, _The Component Gallery_ is the product of an ongoing survey into the components that make up design systems**.
 It exists primarily as a collection of component examples grouped by type of component.
 I created this website to help with some of the problems that I experience every day as a front-end developer:

 1. There are huge number of interface problems that have **already been solved**: there’s no need to reinvent the wheel every time you start a new project.
-Grouping examples by type of component helps makes it simple to find all the relevant examples for a specific interface problem.
+Grouping examples by type of component makes it simple to find all the relevant examples for a specific interface problem.
 2. **Naming things is hard**: If you don’t know what to call a thing, looking at what other people are calling similar things is a great place to start.

 **Caveat:** Don’t just assume because an opinion is popular, it’s correct.
-Be wary of [information cascades](https://en.wikipedia.org/wiki/Information_cascade) and, if you can, always base your decisions on **research**.
-[Definitely don’t just copy what everyone else is doing](https://noti.st/stephenhay/nLABeP/i-don-t-care-what-airbnb-is-doing-and-neither-should-you).
-There’s a tonne of research out there already—look for design systems that give reasoning for decisions based on research insights.
+Be wary of [information cascades](https://en.wikipedia.org/wiki/Information_cascade) and, if you can, always base your decisions on **research**. [***Definitely*** don’t just copy what everyone else is doing](https://noti.st/stephenhay/nLABeP/i-don-t-care-what-airbnb-is-doing-and-neither-should-you).
+There’s a tonne of research out there already—look for design systems that give reasoning for decisions based on real research.

 ## FAQs